iloire/watchmen/README.md

 (see package.json and bower.json for a complete list of libraries and dependencies)

+## Donation

+You can buy me a beer by sending BTC at 1DQRybRW7cQtRq65qCxkpGNLX9BVjmfJaY.
+Yeah, it turns out researchers have uncovered that beer release endorphins in our brain that we use as a reward and motivation for coding on open source projects.

 ## License

 Copyright (c) 2012 - 2015 Iván Loire